-- 8.1 In conclusion, the Proposed Development will not have a detrimental impact on the highway or local transport network, and is in accordance with relevant adopted national, regional and local policy guidance.
-It therefore meets the test of the NPPF and paragraph 115, which states that: - "Development should only be prevented or refused on highways grounds if there would be an unacceptable impact on highway safety, or the residual cumulative impacts on the road network would be severe." - 8.2 In light of this, the Proposed Development is considered to be acceptable and should be supported on transport grounds.
+8.1 In conclusion, the Proposed Development will not have a detrimental impact on the highway or local transport network, and is in accordance with relevant adopted national, regional and local policy guidance.
+It therefore meets the test of the NPPF and paragraph 116, which states that:

+"Development should only be prevented or refused on highways grounds if there would be an unacceptable impact on highway safety, or the residual cumulative impacts on the road network, following mitigation, would be severe, taking into account all reasonable future scenarios."

+8.2 In light of this, the Proposed Development is considered to be acceptable and should be supported on transport grounds.